 Welcome to the little house that could.

-The house already had a new roof and new siding.
+The fixer upper already had a new roof and new siding.
 Those are big budget items that we don’t have to worry about.

 We are going to replace the screen door on the front and paint the front door.